 and the Coleman Headwall

 .
+We also offer 3 to 6 day Mountaineering Courses on both sides of Baker.
 For skiing enthusiasts, Mount Baker is an world class ski touring destination and holds good skiing well into the summer months.

 Our climbs of the Easton and Coleman-Deming routes always involve a review of basic climbing techniques such as self-arrest, rope travel, and the use of crampons, and thus are perfect for those new to climbing.
 We offer both set date programs and custom programs on most of the regularly ascended routes.

 Those new to climbing should consider starting with a 3-day ascent of either the Easton Glacier Route